Passing the FAA instrument written exam will be a breeze if you follow the instructions and tips in this post.

 Taking instrument ground classes can be costlier than an online instrument course.
 But if that works best for you, you should go for it.
 It is essential to understand the materials to lower your chances of failing the IFR written exam.

-Regardless of where you study theories for your instrument rating, you will need a test prep online or offline.
+Regardless of where you study theories for your instrument rating, you will need a study book and a test prep online or offline.

-Test prep software will help you practice further and test your knowledge even if you complete your instrument rating ground school.
+Test prep software is optional.
+It helps practice further and test your knowledge after you complete your instrument rating ground school.

 You can use the tool to answer questions and figure out which topics you need to study further.

-If you fail to repeatedly answer a question in test prep, you must contact your flight instructor to clarify the topic further.
+If you fail to answer a question in test prep repeatedly, you must contact your flight instructor to further clarify the topic.